-Over many years of new, intense housing and commercial development, the prime location sites where sewage/storm water could be disposed of by gravity into the public sewerage system have long ago been used up.
-By the use of a Packaged Pumping Station, low lying properties or properties built a distance away from the sewer can now be easily connected.
+Over many years of new, intense housing and commercial development, the prime location sites where sewage/storm water could have been disposed of by gravity into the public sewerage system have long ago been used up.

 A Packaged Pumping Station is sometimes also called:-